Max Verstappen driving the Oracle Red Bull Racing RB21 on track during the F1 Grand Prix of Abu Dhabi at Yas Marina Circuit on December 07, 2025.

 If there is sprint qualifying, eight points are given to the sprint winner, with every position behind them receiving one fewer point.
 Positions 9 through 20 gain no points.

-The point system for sprint qualifying is also different in F2.
-Ten points are given to the sprint winner and eight points are given to 2nd place.
-Third place receives six points and every position behind third receives one fewer point, with positions 9 through 22 receiving no points.
+The points system for sprint qualifying is also different in F2.
+Ten points are given to the sprint winner and eight points are awarded to second place.
+Third place receives six points and every position behind third receives one fewer point, with positions nine through 22 receiving no points.

 This means that the maximum number of points a F2 driver can win on a given race weekend is 39: